saurabhio/nectar/practice.md

   Functions should not use global variables, and not write to disk or console.
 This should be handled by some other special functions
   Avoid writing functions that take more than three (2^3 is 8 cases) input arguments
     ```

+- Tip for writing tests: Test the interface, not the implementation.
+The ideal is you should be able to refactor your entire code base without changing any tests.

+- If your students are expected to code, do them a favor and teach them to use a debugger - you'll waste 15 mins of time for the students that already knew, and save days for those that didn't.

 - Continuous Integration
   ```